What does this article cover?

 Focus View -

 - If you’d like to focus on one specific person, you can then use this view to make their screen the center of attention!
-The focused screen will show as the largest screen while everyone else’s screen will show up on a smaller screens on the right side.
+The focused screen will show as the largest screen while everyone else’s screen will show up on as smaller screens at the bottom.

 - Want to make that focused view even larger?